Cadasta/cadasta-test/README.md

 # cadasta-test

-#### This repository contains Selenium UI automated test scripts that can be run against a cadasta server run on http://localhost:8000
+#### This repository contains Selenium UI automated test scripts that can be run against a cadasta server.

 #### To install the dependencies :